dannyjenn/javascript-music-player-using-oscillator-and-stuff/README.txt

   ====    Read me                                                           ====
   ==============================================================================

-- This is a JavaScript program that I wrote, which plays music using the oscillator.
+- This is a JavaScript program that I wrote, which plays music (it does this using an OscillatorNode object to generate the tones).

-- Music data is kept in a JavaScript array, in the song.js file.
-(This does not play MIDI, but it's basically the same idea.)
-Currently you need to input the music data by hand, which is a tedious process.
+- Music data is kept in a a set of JavaScript arrays, in the song.js file.
+  (This program does not play MIDI, but it's basically the same idea.
+Or actually, it's probably closer to the way chiptunes work.)
+Currently you need to input the music data by hand, which is a very tedious process.
 I actually do it in a spreadsheet.
-Make sure all six arrays line up or else the program won't work.
+You need to make sure all six arrays "line up", or else there will be problems.

 - As for settng things up, you basically just need to put all the files in the same directory.
 The two HTML files are examples of how this is done.
+The JavaScript files are dependent upon one another, so they need to be added in the correct order.
+(Look in the HTML files to see how it's supposed to be.)

   If you don't want sheet music then you actually only need constants.js, functions.js, song.js, and music_player.js.